 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 See?
 Sustainable development.
 Work at a reasonable and continual pace.
 Nobody can force an agile team into a continual death march because nobody can force work onto the team.
 The team pulls work into a sprint.
-Nobody can push work into a sprint.
+Nobody outside the Scrum team can push work into a sprint.
+In Sprint Planning, Backlog Refinement or any other time during the sprint.

 The team is responsible for coming up with a plan for how to do the work.
 The product owner does not get to plan how the work is to be done.
 The scrum master does not get to plan how the work is to be done.
 The Scrum guide is explicitly clear on this: again, go read it if you don’t believe me.
 Here it is, clear as day: